Sport Psychology for injured athletes looks a little different than it does for currently competing athletes, but the mindset skills are the same.

 Right now, injury recovery is part of your preparation for your next game.
 You have to do what you can to be ready for that game.
 Your routines have changed and mental skills should be a part of that routine.
 Without good preparation, things will be harder and take longer.

 You deserve to have the best team surrounding you during this injury recovery process.
-By adding a sport mindset coach to your team, you are adding a key member.
-You will have more success with a sport mindset coach on your team.
+By adding a sport counselor to your team, you are adding a key member.
+You will have more success with a sport counselor on your team.

 Want to learn more about how to have a successful return to play process?
 Sign-up for an initial consultation to discuss working together.